TALA-ALTAWIL/Simple-Banking-Management-System/README.md

 ## 🛠️ Technologies Used
 - **C++** (Standard Library: `<iostream>`, `<fstream>`, `<vector>`, `<string>`, `<iomanip>`)
 - **File Handling** for data storage (`Clients.txt`)

+# Simple Banking Management System

+This is an **updated version** of my Banking Management System project.
+New features have been added and the code has been improved.

+## New Features:
+- Deposit and Withdraw functionalities.
+- Show total balances for all clients.
+- Better structured code with reusable functions.
+- Enhanced client management (add, update, delete, find).